DOCUMENT TSC-2026/B51 · BLOG POST 51 · CONSUMER COMMERCE · REV. 01

 obsessing over.

 The abandoned checkout flow recovers the most valuable visitor you have: someone who got all the way to checkout and stopped.
-It is consistently the highest revenue-per-recipient automation a brand runs, averaging around $3.65 per recipient, with elite brands pushing past $28 (Klaviyo).
+It is consistently the highest revenue-per-recipient automation a brand runs.
+Klaviyo's own benchmarks put the average around $3.65 per recipient, with elite brands pushing past $28.
 Most stores recover 3% to 5% of abandoned carts; the top tier recovers 10% to 14%.
 The gap between those two is almost entirely sequencing and copy.

 Build it as three emails, not one.
 The data is blunt on this: three-email cart sequences earn many times what a single email earns.
 The first sends within an hour as a simple reminder, no discount, just a nudge back to the cart.
 The second, the next day, handles objections, shipping, returns, a proof point.
 The third, a day later, can introduce urgency or a modest incentive if your margins allow it, though leading with a discount trains people to abandon on purpose.